-Mayor Pro Tem Umphrey announced that Friday, September 15, 2023 is the grand opening for the new Tell Mama cocktail bar at 325 W Fry Boulevard.
-They are having a ribbon cutting ceremony at 3:00 p.m. and then at noon, on the same day, she and the Mayor will be attending the Repatriation Ceremony for U.S. Army Air Forces 2nd Lt.
-Walter B. Miklosh, at 12:00 p.m. at the Southern Arizona Veterans Memorial Cemetery.
+Mayor Pro Tem Umphrey announced that Friday, September 15, 2023 is the grand opening for the new Tell Mama cocktail bar at 325 W Fry Boulevard at 3:00 p.m.
+Also, at noon, on the same day, she and the Mayor will be attending the Repatriation Ceremony for U.S. Army Air Forces 2nd Lt.
+Walter B. Miklosh, at the Southern Arizona Veterans Memorial Cemetery.
 She announced that the Defense POW/MIA Accounting Agency (DPAA) announced on August 5, 2023, that US Armed Army Air Forces Second Lieutenant Walter B Miklosh, 21 years of age from Chicago, IL, who was killed during World War II had just been accounted for on May 5, 2023.
 His nearest family is Sierra Vista; therefore, he has just come back home to be laid to rest.

-Mayor McCaa gave a shout out to Raphael Soto and Choson for an excellent job, who he met about a year ago when he was out walking, and he is going to go back because those students are his little bodyguards.
-He also gave a shout out to the Woman's Army Corps., and a special shout out to Sergeant Major Fletcher, who when he was a captain was his Sergeant Major.
-He stated that he and Council Members Johnson, Rodriguez and Messmer participated in the news conference with Sheriff Daniels and Police Chief Heiser, and he stands with Police Chief Heiser, who said that the City is safe.
-If there is anything that goes down in Sierra Vista, he is going to make sure that everyone is safe.
-The Council also stands with Sheriff Dannels to call the federal government to do something.
-In closing, he asked that there not be any vigilantes in Sierra Vista because if that happens then Police Chief Hiser is going to deal with them accordingly.
+Mayor McCaa gave a shout out to Raphael Amill and Choson for an excellent job, gave a shout out to the Woman's Army Corps., and a special shout out to Sergeant Major Fletcher, who when he was a captain was his Sergeant Major.
+In closing, he stated that he and Council Members

+Johnson, Rodriguez and Messmer participated in the news conference with Sheriff Daniels and Police Chief Heiser, and he stands with Police Chief Heiser, who said that the City is safe.
+The Council also stands with Sheriff Dannels to call the federal government to do something; therefore, he requested that there not be any vigilantes in Sierra Vista because if that happens then Police Chief Hiser is going to deal with them accordingly.